teelolws/AutoBroomMount/README.md

 /run if SecureCmdOptionParse "nocombat,noflyable,outdoors"then C_MountJournal.SummonByID(0) end
 ```

 As long as you macro that Summon Random Favorite Mount button then this will work.
+(It will keep using the Summon Random Favorite Mount button if you are in a Dragonriding area.)